AWCS Youth Programs

 Youth have a voice and can come to the Youth Liaison or Youth Program Director with concerns, issues, or ideas on how to strengthen, support, and expand the AWCS Youth Programs.
 We want you to make this your program too.
 You are welcome to share your knowledge through teaching, mentoring, volunteering, or joining the Youth Council.

 The Youth Liaison is the official intermediary between the youth and the adults, taking your thoughts, ideas, and concerns to the Youth Council and Youth Program Director.
-They must be part of TWO classes or clubs (or a class/club and events), and sit on the Youth Council.
+They must be part of TWO classes or clubs (or regularly attend a class/club and our events), and sit on the Youth Council.
 The Youth Liaison must visit every evening class/club once per year and attend events.
+This year’s Youth Liaison is Eli Smart.